9 Bible Verses about Grief

 Surely, he has borne our griefs and carried our sorrows; yet we esteemed him stricken, smitten by God, and afflicted. – Isaiah 53:4

 Jesus understood what it meant to bear sorrows.
-He felt betrayal from his friends (and the humans that he created), his friend Lazarus died, and he was grieved by what human rebellion had done to the world.
-He knows intimately what it is like to be human, except he did not sin (Hebrews 4:15).
-But he also took upon himself our sorrows and the weight of our brokenness.
+He was betrayed by his friends (and the humans that he created), His friend Lazarus died, and He was grieved by what human rebellion had done to the world.
+He knows intimately what it is like to be human, except He did not sin (Hebrews 4:15).
+But He also took upon himself our sorrows and the weight of our brokenness.

 Do not grieve as unbelievers do